Setting up Vim for React development

 asyncrun, a plugin to easily run shell commands in the background.

-And then we can add that sweet sweet autocommand.
+And then you can add that sweet sweet autocommand.

 autocmd BufWritePost *.js AsyncRun -post=checktime ./node_modules/.bin/eslint --fix %